Ksoucha/Ksoucha/README.md

 _Made with Unity in 3D in C#_

 **Description:** Horror game where the player goes through a maze and tries to find an exit without getting spotted by the monster
-* Implemented an AI patrolling above the maze and "eating" the floor and wall tiles that he passes by
+* Implemented an AI patrolling above the maze and making the floor and wall tiles that he passes by disappear
 * Worked on the UI for the main menu, the end game screen and the narrative text
 * Itch.io page: [The Bookworm](https://ksoucha.itch.io/the-bookworm)